jemi2k/ABI_Task/README.md

 So, when you see something like **super.transfer(recipient, amount);**, it means “call the transfer function as defined in the parent contract (ERC20)”.
 This allows the MyToken contract to use the functionality of the ERC20 contract while also adding its own logic.

 This is a common pattern in object-oriented programming languages, and Solidity supports it as well.
 It’s a powerful way to build upon existing code and customize it for your specific needs.

+# ABI_Task_2: Web3 Integration:
+## To run this code, you would need to:

+- **Replace '0x...**' with the actual addresses of your contract, **recipient**, **spender**, and **sender**.
+- **Replace contractABI** with the actual ABI of your contract.
+- **Install** the necessary dependencies (web3) using npm or yarn.
+- Make sure you have a **web3 provider** (like MetaMask) installed and configured in your browser.
+- Run the JavaScript file in a web3-enabled environment.

+**Be careful not to expose sensitive information like private keys or mnemonic phrases in your code or version control system.
+Always use environment variables or secure secret management systems to handle sensitive information.**